If you talk to a man in a language he understands, that goes to his head. If you talk to him in his language, that goes to his heart.

 Language defines us.
 Our personalities, perspectives and cultures evolve from words, each loaded with power and meaning.
 As the world grows ever smaller, conflict arises as languages collide, and words are used to both harm and heal.
 Through its World Languages Centre, NIST is dedicated to empowering students to become connectors and peacemakers.

 With one of the most extensive world languages programmes in Thailand, NIST offers courses in over a dozen languages, including several as Language A options within the IB.
-Through an emphasis on communication, dialogue and understanding, our students learn to bridge cultures and heal wounds.
+Through an emphasis on communication, dialogue and understanding, our students learn to bridge cultures.

 World Languages Programme Structure